 Sahel Academy opened in 1986 to meet the educational need of SIM missionary families.
 Since then, its scope has broadened to serve many other families in the community.

-Our staff come from several different countries including Australia, Canada, Niger, the United Kingdom and the United States.
+Our staff come from several different countries including Australia, Canada, Niger, Nigeria, and the United States.

 School typically starts in mid-August and ends in early June.
 Teacher work days are planned both before the school year commences and after the school year ends.
 Teachers are expected to be present for these days as they are vital days of preparation and closure.
 We have 2 mid-semester breaks, one in October and one in March/April, as well as 2-3 weeks off around Christmas.